Growing Tomatoes From Seed: How, When and Ideal Temperatures

 It depends on the time your plant has to grow, right from the date you wish to plant, until the first expected frost date.
 All you need to do is determine the days to maturity for the variety of tomatoes you intend to plant.
 If the number of days from the day you plant to the first frost is greater than the days to maturity, go ahead and plant your tomatoes.
 If you've missed out don't worry too much, look for other seed varieties that require shorter days to maturity and plant those instead.
 But, if you're extremely late to the party, there's nothing that you can do about it other than to learn from your mistakes and plan better the following year.

-How to Plant Tomato Seeds
+How to Seed a Tomato

 - The tomato seeds